Brief History of Rush Copley Medical Center, 1886-present:

 Copley Family Ensures New Facility Completion

 Planning for a new wing began in 1927 but was soon halted due to limited funds during the Depression.
-Ira C. Copley, newspaper publisher and philanthropist, and his wife, Edith, pledged to the project with a gift of $1 million that guaranteed its completion.
+Ira C. Copley, newspaper publisher and philanthropist, and his wife, Edith, pledged to the project with a gift of $1 million in 1930 that guaranteed its completion.

 The six-story West Wing was completed in 1932, and the hospital was renamed Copley Hospital in gratitude to Copley.